Skip to content

 project["datasets/train"].track_files(TRAIN_DATASET_PATH)

-For a detailed example, see Sharing dataset versions on project-level.
+For a detailed example, see Sharing dataset versions on project level.

 Tracking folders